 5 Tips for Attracting Beneficial Insects to Gardens

 1. Don’t kill the beneficial insects.
 This seems logical, but sometimes folks forget that broad-spectrum pesticides are not selective.
-This means you that although you’ll kill off the offending pests, but also killing off the beneficial insects that were coming in to take care of your problem.
+This means that although you’ll kill off offending pests, you’ll also kill off any beneficial insects that were coming in to take care of your pest problem in the first place.
 If you must spray, choose your products carefully, opting for the least toxic product specific to your immediate problem.

 3. Allow a few pests to reside in your gardens.
 There’s nothing better than offering a free meal to attract benefical insects.
-The good guys will lay their eggs where there are pests so that their young have a food source.
-In our links below, you’ll find tips for keeping pests minimal and natural options for removal so you can still have an enironment that beneficial insects can inhabit.
+The good guys will lay their eggs where there are pests so that their young have an ample food source.

-5. Provide mulch for those beneficial insects that stick close to the ground.
-It will help keep them cool and moist during the day, and they’ll crawl out at night to feast on slugs and cutworms during the nighttime hours.
+5. Provide mulch for beneficial insects that stick close to the ground.
+The mulch will help keep them cool and moist during the day, and they’ll crawl out at night to feast on slugs and cutworms during the nighttime hours.

-Start inviting beneficial insects to your gardens by opting not to spray pesticides, or at least be selective and choose one with the least toxicity (be aware that even insecticidal soap can cause harm to beneficial insects).
-Most organic gardeners opt for letting nature take its course as opposed to choosing even organic pest control products.
-These gardeners supply enough reasons like the ones listed above to guarantee they have plenty of beneficial insects for residents, and they know they have to deal with a little wear and tear on their gardens and landscapes in order to have a completely pesticide-free environment.
-Gardening is NOT a perfectionist hobby.
-So, here’s to the good guys!
+Many organic gardeners opt for letting nature take its course as opposed to choosing even organic pest control products.
+These gardeners tend to follow the tips listed above to guarantee they have plenty of beneficial insects.
+A little wear and tear on their gardens and landscapes in order to have a completely pesticide-free environment is a sacrifice they feel is worth making.
+Always remember, gardening is NOT a perfectionist’s hobby.